disclaimer

 Can You Be Put on Trial Twice for the Same Crime in Arizona?

-No, criminal defendants cannot be put on trial twice for the same crime.
-In agreement with the double jeopardy clause of the 5th amendment to the United States Constitution, Article 2 of the Arizona State constitution affirms that no individual should endure multiple trials for the same crime.
+No, criminal defendants cannot be tried twice for the same crime.
+In agreement with the double jeopardy clause of the 5th Amendment to the United States ConstitutionArticle 2 of the Arizona State Constitution affirms that no individual should endure multiple trials for the same crime.

 However, the double jeopardy clause only ensures that a defendant is not tried by the state government more than once.
-If the crime committed violates both state or federal laws, the individual may be tried separately by both governments, and it will not infringe on the defendant’s rights.
+If the crime violates state or federal laws, the individual may be tried separately by both governments, and it will not infringe on the defendant’s rights.

-How Do I Lookup a Criminal Court Case in Arizona?
+How Do I Look Up a Criminal Court Case in Arizona?

-How to Access Electronic Court Records in Arizona?
+How to Access Electronic Court Records in Arizona

 How Do I Remove Public Court Records in Arizona?